sandreas/jtransfer/README.md

 ### Basic Usage

-***jtransfer*** is available as wrapper script, which includes shell instructions as well as the jar file in a binary or a valid windows called jtransfer:
+***jtransfer*** is available as wrapper script, which includes shell instructions as well as the jar file in a binary or a valid windows binary called jtransfer:

 ```
 jtransfer [options] source [destination]